 The over-sampling of lesser populated states and territories produced a sample that was not proportional to the jurisdiction/housing programs distribution of the social housing population.
 Weighting was applied to adjust for imbalances arising from execution of the sampling and differential response rates, and to ensure that the results relate to the social housing population.

-The weighting for the 2014 survey was calculated as the number of households in each jurisdiction (population) divided by the number of usable surveys (responses).
-All population counts were provided by the AIHW.
+The weighting for the 2016 survey was calculated as the number of households in each jurisdiction (population) divided by the number of usable surveys (responses).
+All population counts were provided by jurisdictions directly to the fieldwork contractor.

 Sampling error